CSCfi/rahti-training-exercises/A02/readme.md

 <https://github.com/CSCfi/rahti-flask-hello.git>

-* First, go to Gihub and fork the repository into your personal space.
+* First, go to Github and fork the repository into your personal space.

 ![Rahti flask hello](img/rahti-flask-hello.png)